greg-raven/Department-21/_drafts/funnies.md

 can you send me pictures of the available ones?
 (Italy)

 I want to go swimming at Bondi Beach on October 20th.
 Will I turn blue?
-(Germany) [More likely brown, considering the effluent…]
+(Germany) [More likely brown, considering the effluent...]

 Does it ever get windy in Australia?
 I have never seen it rain on TV, so how do the plants grow?
-(UK) [Upwards, out of the ground, like the person who asked this question, who themselves will need watering if their IQ drops any lower…]
+(UK) [Upwards, out of the ground, like the person who asked this question, who themselves will need watering if their IQ drops any lower...]

 Will I be able to see kangaroos in the street?
-(USA) [Depends on how much beer you've consumed…]
+(USA) [Depends on how much beer you've consumed...]

-Which direction should I drive — Perth to Darwin or Darwin to Perth — to avoid driving with the sun in my eyes?
+Which direction should I drive --- Perth to Darwin or Darwin to Perth --- to avoid driving with the sun in my eyes?
 (Germany) [Excellent question, considering that the Olympics are being held in Sydney.]

-I want to walk from Perth to Sydney — can I follow the railroad tracks?
+I want to walk from Perth to Sydney --- can I follow the railroad tracks?
-(Sweden) [Sure, it's only seven thousand miles, so you'll need to have started about a year and a half ago to get there in time for this October…]
+(Sweden) [Sure, it's only seven thousand miles, so you'll need to have started about a year and a half ago to get there in time for this October...]

 Is it safe to run around in the bushes in Australia?
 (Sweden) [And accomplish what?]

 It is imperative that I find the names and addresses of places to contact for a stuffed porpoise.
-(Italy) [I'm not touching this one…]
+(Italy) [I'm not touching this one...]

 My client wants to take a steel pooper-scooper into Australia.
 Will you let her in?
 (South Africa) [Why?
-We do have toilet paper here…]
+We do have toilet paper here...]

 Are there any ATMs in Australia?
 Can you send me a list of them in Brisbane, Cairns, Townsville and Hervey Bay?
 (UK)